XXiaoA/xdm/README.md

 Also, `link` command can work in all links, whether it'is manual or not.

-And you can crate all links with `xdm -a s`
+And you can crate all links with `xdm s -a`

 ### Add
 You can use `add` command to add a link item into your configuration automatically.
 For example: